abdimayow/Cyclistic_R/README.md

-This is a case study project for google data analytics professional certificate
+## This is a case study project for google data analytics professional certificate

-# CONTEXT
+# CONTEXT OF CASE STUDY

 ## About the company
 In 2016, Cyclistic launched a successful bike-share oŦering.
 Since then, the program has grown